pbougue/tartare/documentation/tartare.md

 ### Contributor's Update workflow

 ### Actions on Contributors
 Contributors can be created, read, updated or deleted.
-The `Data Source`s and `Process`es are created, read, updated or deleted by modifying the `Contributor`.
+The `Data Source`s and `Process`es are created, read, updated or deleted by accessing or modifying the `Contributor`.
-At the moment, deleting a contributor doesn't delete its `Data Source`s or `Process`es.
+Deleting a contributor deletes its `Data Source`s (with its `Data Set`s and corresponding files) or `Process`es.

 **ContributorExport**
 A contributor export will do the following tasks, in the following order: